lordofthejars/nosql-unit/README.md

     database.

   - *collections* : the list of MarkLogic collections the document can be added to, comma separated, optional.
-NoSQL will assign all documents seeded to the default collection *nosqlunit* for convenience.

 Binary and text data sets have a different [format](#ex.marklogic_binary_data%20set) handling: